Programme/Approved Electives for 2021/22

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/che-40030/lists

-The aim of the module is to prepare students on both the MSci "Forensic and Analytical Investigation" and the MSc "Analytical Science for Industry" to be competent in a range of analytical techniques, which are all essential in (forensic) analytical science.
+The aim of the module is to prepare students to be competent in a range of analytical techniques, which are all essential in (forensic) analytical science.
 This includes data analysis, quality control and reporting skills which would enable students from for example chemistry, forensic science and some bioscience degrees to access the course and prepare them for their independent research project.

 Intended Learning Outcomes

-evaluate the range of techniques available to the analytical scientist and discuss their application and limitations to the analysis of a range of materials and samples; will be achieved by assessments: 4,5critically review a specific technique and its range of applications and communicate these findings to an audience of peers; will be achieved by assessments: 4,5critically appraise a methodology and select an appropriate analytical strategy for its examination; will be achieved by assessments: 2,3set up examples of standard analytical instrumentation (including calibration), prepare appropriate samples and carry out straightforward laboratory measurements; will be achieved by assessments: 1design, develop and evaluate appropriate methods for data analysis and interpretation and apply these to experimental datasets of varying complexity, using a variety of relevant IT resources; will be achieved by assessments: 2critically review the results of experimental analytical work and draw relevant conclusions; will be achieved by assessments: 2,3,4critically discuss current methods and techniques within the analytical sciences, some of which are at, or informed by, the forefront of the discipline; will be achieved by assessments: 3,4solve problems efficiently with confidence and independence in laboratory work and act autonomously in planning and implementing tasks at a professional or equivalent level. will be achieved by assessments: 1,2,3,4
+evaluate the range of techniques and methodologies available to the analytical scientist and discuss their application and limitations to the analysis of a range of materials and samples: 2,3critically appraise a methodology and select an appropriate analytical strategy for its examination: 2,3set up examples of standard analytical instrumentation (including calibration), prepare appropriate samples and carry out straightforward laboratory measurements: 2design, develop and evaluate appropriate methods for data analysis and interpretation and apply these to experimental datasets of varying complexity, using a variety of relevant IT resources: 1,2critically review the results of experimental analytical work and draw relevant conclusions: 1,2critically discuss current methods and techniques within the analytical sciences, some of which are at, or informed by, the forefront of the discipline: 1,2,3solve problems efficiently with confidence and independence in laboratory work and act autonomously in planning and implementing tasks at a professional or equivalent level: 2critically review a specific technique/method and its range of applications and communicate these findings to an audience of peers: 1,2,3

-80 hours workshops (combined lecture and practicals)12 hours lab sessions2 hours presentation6 hours tutorials200 hours independent study
+80 hours workshops (combined lecture and practicals)12 hours lab sessions6 hours tutorials202 hours independent study

 Description of Module Assessment

-Data Analysis exerciseData Analysis exercise based on the student┐s own data (equivalent to 1500 words)3: Exercise weighted 30%
+Data Analysis exerciseData Analysis exercise based on the student┐s own data (equivalent to 1500 words)2: Laboratory Assessment weighted 30%

-Large scale data analysisA large scale data analysis exercise on datasets provided by the tutor, submitted in report form (equivalent to 2500 words)4: Report weighted 20%
+Large scale data analysisA large scale data analysis exercise on datasets obtained during a lab session or provided by the tutor, submitted in report form (equivalent to 2000 words)3: Portfolio weighted 40%